ddev/ddev/docs/content/developers/testing-docs.md

 # Working on the Docs

-This section is designed for people who want to contribute to the DDEV documentation.
+This section is for people who want to contribute to the DDEV documentation.

-On any page in the docs
+## Fix Docs Using Web Browser

+The documentation is built and checked automatically with various [GitHub Actions workflows](https://github.com/drud/ddev/actions).
+While it may help to [check your work locally](#fork--clone-the-ddev-repository) for more involved PRs, you can more quickly make suggestions using [GitHub in a browser](#fix-docs-using-web-browser):

+1. Click the pencil in the upper right.
+That will take you to the the right page on GitHub.
+2. Click the pencil button on GitHub and follow the instructions to create your change.
+3. Save your changes and follow the prompts to create a PR.
+4. In the checks on your PR, click the “details” link by `docs/readthedocs.org:ddev` to browse the docs build created by your PR.

 ## Fork / Clone the DDEV Repository